VR-25/acc/README.md

 You're almost late for an important event.
 You recall that I stole your power bank and sold it on Ebay.
-You need your phone and a good battery backup.
+You need your device and a good battery backup.
 The event will take the whole day and you won't have access to an external power supply in the middle of nowhere.
 You need your battery charged fast and as much as possible.
 However, you don't want to modify ACC config nor manually stop/restart the daemon.

-> What's DJS?

-It's a standalone program: Daily Job Scheduler.
-As the name suggests, it's meant for scheduling "jobs" - in this context, acc profiles/settings.
-Underneath, it runs commands/scripts at specified times - either once, daily and/or on boot.

 > Do I have to install/upgrade both ACC and AccA?